rockset/rockset-js/packages/cli/README.md

 ## `rockset project:deploy`

 Deploy Query Lambda entities to Rockset from your local project.

 ```
 USAGE
   $ rockset project:deploy

 OPTIONS
   -h, --help                                                                    show CLI help

-  -t, --tag=
+  -l, --lambda=lambda                                                           The qualified name of the lambda to
+                                                                                deploy

-          Specify a tag name to be applied to these Query Lambda versions.
+  -t, --tag= Specify a tag name to be applied to these Query Lambda versions.

+  -w, --workspace=workspace                                                     The qualified name of the workspace to
+                                                                                deploy

+  --createMissingWorkspaces                                                     If a workspace does not exist in the
+                                                                                remote, create it

+  --dryRun                                                                      If this flag is set, the tool will print
+                                                                                out the names of the query lambdas it
+                                                                                would deploy and return

 DESCRIPTION
   Deploy Query Lambda entities to Rockset from your local project.

+  If a workspace parameter is passed, only that workspace will be deployed
+  If a lambda parameter is passed, only that lambda will be deployed
+  These two parameters are mutually exclusive, only one may be passed.
 ```

 _See code: [src/commands/project/deploy.ts](https://github.com/rockset/rockset-js/blob/v0.2.1/src/commands/project/deploy.ts)_